 When the water reduces to half cover it with a lid.
 Let it cook covered for 3-4 minutes.

 Garnish with fresh chopped coriander leaves.
 You can sprinkle some lemon juice over it but that is totally optional.
-Serve it hot with raita, curd or Coriander chutney!!
+Serve it hot with raita, yoghurt or Coriander chutney!!